numerai/numerai-cli/README.md

 numerai docker run
 ```

 This will run the container exactly like it runs in the cloud.
-Keep in mind that this will be limited by your machine's RAM, and
+Keep in mind that this will be limited by your machine's RAM, or in the case of Windows/OSX, you can increase how much memory is allocated to docker: [Windows](https://docs.docker.com/docker-for-windows/#advanced) or [OSX](https://docs.docker.com/docker-for-mac/#advanced)

 ### Common Problems